s2b/vite-asset-collector/Documentation/Installation/Index.rst

 Start Vite Server
 -----------------

-For local development, you need a running vite server that serves your frontend assets alongside the normal webserver.
+For local development, you need a running Vite server that serves your frontend assets alongside the normal webserver.
 On production systems, this is no longer necessary.

 First, TYPO3 needs to run in `Development` context for the extension to recognize the